lychenpan/lychenpan.github.io/_posts/Why-Black-is-0-and-white-is-255.md

 date: 2018-01-20 19:07:33
 tags:
 ---
-This blog is to help to remeber clearly the function of each kind of morphological operations.
-Just like erosion and dilation, their effact are opposite, how to distinguish them?
+This blog is to help to distinguish each kind of morphological operations.
+Just like erosion and dilation, their effact are opposite, how to remeber  them clearly?

 ** Why Black is 0 and white is 255<br>In image processing, it is always hard to remember clearly about the gray level of black and white.
 We can remember their gray levels by understanding how black and white comes.   **
 1. Firstly, we need to have a knowledge about RGB model,  Please refer [RGB color model](https://en.wikipedia.org/wiki/RGB_color_model), and RGB model is only for the light that comes directly from a light source.[Quora](https://www.quora.com/How-can-colors-like-black-or-white-be-made-with-the-RGB-color-model)